jmagee/qmk_firmware/users/jmagee/readme.md

  * Only one transient layer can be enabled at a time.

 In practice, leveraging the layers here can be done by:

+1. #define the layer macro for each desired layer in your config.h.
-1. Define keymaps for any desired layers found in the `Layers` enum.
+2. Define keymaps for desired layers found in the `Layers` enum.
-2. Use keycodes from the `Custom_keycodes` enum in your layers, ensuring that you do not use any keycodes that correspond to layers that you don't plan to implement.
-(Meaning if you use the `ALBHED` keycode, you better define an `_ALBHED` kymap.
+3. Use keycodes from the `Custom_keycodes` enum in your layers, ensuring that you do not use any keycodes that correspond to layers that you don't plan to implement.
+(Meaning if you use the `ALBHED` keycode, you better define an `_ALBHED` keymap.
-3. Add the following to `process_record_user`:
+4. Add the following to `process_record_user`:
 ```
 if (is_layer_keycode(keycode)) {
     if (record->event.pressed) {